Araf-Khatri/StopWatch/readme.md

+# Stopwatch

-# made stop watch with html, css and vanilla javascript.
+> made stop watch with html, css and vanilla Javascript.
+> can be used in races.